walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 **Note:** Process having custom `jvm` arguments can't the pre-fork mechanism and are usually slowed to start.

-**Note:** Consult with your Concord instance's admin what are the limitations for JVM memory and other settings.
+**Note:** Consult with your Concord instance's admin to determine what the limitations are for JVM memory and other settings.

 <a name="flows"/>